 That's why our befrienders are so important.
-A regular visit from a volunteer really can make a big difference to older people's lives.
+Regular contact from a volunteer really can make a big difference to older people's lives.

-A home visit is provided on a weekly or fortnightly basis by a Befriending Volunteer.
+The service is currently being delivered by way of a weekly or fortnightly telephone call from a befriending volunteer.
 All our volunteers and staff are DBS checked.
-Our Befrienders are not professional advisers or care workers and so they will not be able to give specific advice or undertake personal care tasks.
+Our befrienders are not professional advisers or care workers and so they will not be able to give specific advice or undertake personal care tasks.

 This scheme is much in demand so we do need to give priority to those people who do not have other regular visitors.